Cookies on this website

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect participants’ interests.
 This study has been reviewed and given favourable opinion by the London - Central Research Ethics Committee.

 The study has also been approved by NHS England and NHS Improvement, as part of their work to improve cancer screening for the people of England.
-Health & Care Research Wales/NHS Wales are also supporting this work to improve cancer screening for the people of Wales
+Health & Care Research Wales/NHS Wales are also supporting this work to improve cancer screening for the people of Wales.
+The Confidential Advisory Group (CAG), an independent body which provides expert advice on the use of confidential patient information has reviewed and given a favourable opinion to our request to collect follow up data for a further year.

 Who will be able to view my data?